-The use of physical restraints and corporal punishment is prohibited.
-The use of physical restraints is prohibited except in the event of an emergency as defined by the facility's licensing regulations.
+The use of corporal punishment is prohibited.
+The use of physical restraints is prohibited except in the event of an emergency as defined by licensing regulations in DCF 52.
 Any restraint policies must be approved by DMCPS at the beginning of each contract period.
-The Contractor shall submit the facility's restraint policies with the DMCPS Registration packet during the Registration period.
-The Contractor shall not utilize any physical restraint unless the Contractor's policy has been approved by DMCPS.
+The Contractor shall submit the facility's restraint policies with the DMCPS Registration packet during the Registration period, or at any time the facility changes their restraint model during the contract period.
 An exception from DCF on the Contractor's license for physical restraint does not equal approval from DMCPS.

-The RCC or QRTP must continually improve the skills and qualifications of staff providing services to youth by participating in continuous quality improvement initiatives.
+The RCC must continually improve the skills and qualifications of staff providing services to youth by participating in continuous quality improvement initiatives.
 The services provided to youth in the facility must be inclusive and representative of the youth the facility serves.
 DMCPS recommends the Contractor provide the facility's staff with the following trainings: